 A committee of the National Association of Insurance Commissioners, which represents state regulators, plans a public hearing on lender-placed insurance today in Atlanta.

 Assurant, which gets about 22 percent of revenue from health insurance, has been stung by scrutiny of its larger business that sells policies for mortgage lenders when distressed homeowners let their original coverage lapse.
-The company is the second-worst performer in the Standard & Poor’s 500 Financials Index (S5FINL) this year and fell 17 percent (AIZ) in May, following a call by New York regulators for hearings on the lender-placed home insurance business.
+The company is the second-worst performer in the Standard & Poor’s 500 Financials Index (S5FINL) this year and fell 17 percent (AIZ:US) in May, following a call by New York regulators for hearings on the lender-placed home insurance business.

 Assurant rose less than 1 percent today to close at $36.23.